Black United Front: The Ten Point Program

 The Ten Point Program was as follows:

 We want freedom.
 We want to be able to control the destiny of Black and oppressed communities.

 We want full employment for our people.

 We want an end to the robbery by the capitalists, of our black and oppressed communities.

 We want decent housing, fit for the shelter of human beings.

 We want decent education for all people and an education that teaches us our true history and role in present society.

 We want our community to be healthy and for them use to their advantage, the free health care in this nation.

 We want an immediate end to police brutality and murder of Black people, other people of color, and all oppressed people in this nation.

 We want an immediate end to all wars.

 We want adequate rights for all Black and oppressed people held in federal, provincial, county, municipal prisons and jails.

 We want land, bread, housing, education, clothing, justice and peace.

-Newspaper
+Newspapers

-The Black United Front published a newspaper called The Rap from 1986 until 1988.
+The Black United Front published a publication called GRASP (standing for Growth, Readiness, Advancement, Self-determination, People) from 1970 until 1976.
 The Nova Scotia Archives has digitised all issues of this paper and published them online.

+The group later published a newspaper called The Rap from 1986 until 1988.
+This is also available on the provincial archives website.